Free ebook sharing the full proceedings and the main findings from the KfW Water Symposium 2009 Financing Sanitation.

-With the support of the German Ministry for Development and Cooperation and together with the European Investment Bank EIB and the French Development Agency AFD, KfW organised a two day Symposium to specifically address ways in which financing institutions can better promote the achievement of the MDG sanitation target.
+With the German Ministry for Development and Cooperation, the European Investment Bank and the French Development Agency, KfW organised a Symposium to address this in four thematic sessions:

 Session 1: Financing Change in Personal Hygiene Behaviour and Demand Creation for Sanitation Motivation

-This section contains a rapid review of past experiences in developed countries and the evolution of methods used in developing countries to change hygiene and sanitation behaviors, including successes and failures.
-Relative costs and impacts, the role of institutional arrangements and actors, as well as approaches for linking hygiene behavior change and sanitation demand creation (so called software investments) with hardware investments are examined.
-Finally, considerations and opportunities for development banks and other financing agencies to become engaged in the scale-up of hygiene behavior change and sanitation demand creation approaches which have demonstrated success are presented.
+A rapid review of experiences in developed countries and evolving methods in developing countries to change hygiene and sanitation behaviors.
+Relative costs and impacts, the role of institutional arrangements and linking hygiene behavior change and sanitation demand creation ("software investments") with hardware investments are examined.
+Includes considerations for development banks and financing agencies to engage in the scale-up of hygiene behavior change and sanitation demand creation.

 Session 2: Targeting the Poor with Facilities and Improved Services Motivation

-The interventions that can help poor people to access sanitation goods and services are examined.
-The focus is on three types of interventions: the use of low-cost technologies, the use of micro-credit and the use of targeted public finance (or subsidies) to reduce the funding gap that poor people face to meet the capital and recurrent costs of sustainable sanitation.
+Interventions that can help the poor to access sanitation goods and services are examined, focusing on three types: use of low-cost technologies, use of micro-credit and use of targeted public finance to increase access to capital and recurrent costs of sustainable sanitation.

 Targeted public finance, performance assessment, effectiveness, sustainability, public funding strategies and performance are analysed.